Is Milk Keto Friendly?

 4. Heavy Milk Cream

-If you’re not lactose intolerant, heavy milk cream is great.
-Heavy cream is packed with fat and low in carbohydrates.
-Not only that, it has a subtly sweet taste that becomes more evident the longer you follow a ketogenic diet.
+If you’re not lactose intolerant, heavy cream is excellent.
+It’s packed with fat and low in carbohydrates.
+Not only that, but it has a subtly sweet taste that becomes more evident the longer you follow a ketogenic diet.

 The allowance to freely take heavy cream is a great gift to people following a keto diet and a guilt-free way to up your keto macro percentages.